 The BYEFOULING project addresses high volume production of low toxic and environmentally friendly antifouling coatings for mobile and stationary maritime applications.
-The technology will fulfil the coating requirements as a result of the incorporation of novel antifouling agents and a new set of binders into coating formulations for maritime transportation, fishing vessels, floating devices and aquaculture facilities.
-Readily available low toxic and cost-effective antifouling coatings will increase the efficiency of maritime industry and will facilitate technology for novel products.
+The technology will fulfil the coating requirements as a result of the incorporation of novel antifouling agents and a new set of binders into coating formulations for maritime transportation and fishing vessels, floating devices and aquaculture.
+Readily available low toxic and cost-effective antifouling coatings will increase the efficiency of maritime industry and be the enabling technology to realize new products.

 The potential impacts of the project can be divided into internal and external ones.
-Internally, academic partners (universities, research institutes) participating in BYEFOULING will form young researchers in an interfacial field where knowledge on biology, marine sciences, chemistry, physics, materials science and engineering, and coating technology come into play to generate environmentally friendly and at same time high performance products.
+Internally, academic partners (universities, research institutes) participating in BYEFOULING will introduce young researchers in an interdisciplinary field where knowledge on biology, marine sciences, chemistry, physics, materials science and engineering, and coating technology are combined to generate environmentally friendly and at same time high performance products.
 This is a strong positive point when considering high-level education and competitiveness of jobs in the global market.
-In addition, the generated knowledge will be reflected upon publications in journals of high impact factor, which is always one of the main factors for assessment of public institutions when looking for funding and high international standards.
-From an industrial perspective, the involved SMEs and large industries provide a unique opportunity to establish transnational networking developing high-level products that can be distributed in the global market.
+In addition, the generated knowledge will be reflected upon publications in high impact factor journals, which is always one of the main factors for assessment of public institutions when looking for funding supports.
+From an industrial perspective, the involved SMEs and large industries have a unique opportunity to establish transnational networking developing high-level products that can be disruptive in the global market.

 Externally, the impact of BYEFOULING can be detailed for different sectors.
-In the ship transport sector, BYEFOULING will offer more efficient and less toxic antifouling coatings, the operation and lifecycle costs will be significantly reduced, thereby increasing the efficiency and competitiveness of the ship transport industry.
-Furthermore, the project will reduce the negative impact on the marine environment and reduce CO_2 , NO_x and SO_x emission.
+In the ship transport sector, BYEFOULING will offer more efficient and less toxic antifouling coatings, the operation and life cycle costs will be significantly reduced, thereby increasing the efficiency and competitiveness of the ship transport industry.
+Furthermore, the project will reduce the negative impacts on the marine environment and CO2, NOx and SOx emissions.
 In the aquaculture sector BYEFOULING products will improve the performance of marine operations, with better growth rates, improved water quality and better control of disease vectors, reduce costs associated with copper waste disposal, enable lighter structures and improved resistance towards extreme weather and enhance the viability towards more stringent regulations on the use of biocides.

-Finally, BYEFOULING is a project which opens new societal insights, taking into account national and transnational objectives within EU for the forthcoming years.
-Specifically, it pertains to several aspects of what is termed blue growth.
-In this sense, BYEFOULING is targeting the generation of new materials coming directly from marine renewable resources.
-On the other hand, the impact of antifouling coatings generated in BEYFOULING will have a profound impact on industrial activities directly related to the marine dimension.
+Finally, BYEFOULING is a project which opens new societal insights taking into account national and transnational objectives within EU for the forthcoming years.
+Specifically, it pertains to several aspects of what is called as blue growth.
+In this sense, BYEFOULING is targeting the generation of new materials coming directly from marine, renewable resources.
+On the other hand, the effect of antifouling coatings generated in BEYFOULING will have a profound impact on industrial activities directly related to the marine dimension.